itskingori/itskingori.github.io/_posts/articles/2013/2013-10-10-free-radicals.md

 layout: post
 ---

-> When it comes to our careers and our experience at work, we’ve become
+> When it comes to our careers and our experience at work, we've become
 > selfish—but in a good way.
 Getting paid is no longer enough; we expect to
 > actually learn on the job.
 We want our skills to be fully utilized and are
-> left unsatisfied by “easy jobs.”
-We want more responsibility when we’re ready,
+> left unsatisfied by "easy jobs."
+We want more responsibility when we're ready,
-> rather than waiting until we’ve “put in our time.”
+> rather than waiting until we've "put in our time."
 We expect to do more of
 > what we love, automating the more laborious and monotonous parts of our work.

 > Chalk it up to new technology, social media, or the once out-of-reach business
 > tools now at your fingertips.
-The fact is, we’re empowered to work on our own
+The fact is, we're empowered to work on our own
 > terms and do more with less.
 As a result, we expect more from those that
 > employ us and we expect more from ourselves.
 When we get the resources and
 > opportunities we deserve, we create the future.

-> Here’s a name for us: _**Free Radicals**_.
+> Here's a name for us: _**Free Radicals**_.

 > Free Radicals want to take their careers into their own hands and put the
 > world to work for them.
 Free Radicals are resilient, self-reliant, and
 > extremely potent.
-You’ll find them working solo, in small teams, or within
+You'll find them working solo, in small teams, or within
 > large companies.
-As the world changes, Free Radicals have re-imagined “work”
+As the world changes, Free Radicals have re-imagined "work"
 > as we know it.
 No doubt, we have lofty expectations:

 > **We do work that is, first and foremost, intrinsically rewarding** But, we
-> don’t create solely for ourselves, we want to make a real and lasting impact
+> don't create solely for ourselves, we want to make a real and lasting impact
 > in the world around us.

 > **We thrive on flexibility and are most productive when we feel fully